 Listed below are the procedures for extracting pigments from an assortment of species.
-Each lab group will prepare extracts from one kind of alga (or the cyanobacterium).
-For the red alga and Spirulina groups, each person in the group will carry out only one of the extraction procedures (either an aqueous or acetone extraction), as directed by your instructor.
-The non-polar (acetone) extracts will be shared with other groups to enable everyone in the lab to analyze a sample from each species.
+Each lab group will prepare extracts from one division of algae (or the cyanobacterium), with each person in the group carrying out one of the described procedures, as directed by your instructor.
+The non-polar extracts will then be shared with other groups to enable everyone in the lab to analyze a sample from each species.

-Cyanobacteria
+Extraction from Cyanobacteria